awslabs/mountpoint-s3/doc/CONFIGURATION.md

 May 20 10:53:36 ip-172-31-40-171 systemd[1]: Mounted mnt-mountpoint.mount - /mnt/mountpoint.
 ```

-By validating the fstab file, you can be confident that Mountpoint will be automatically mounted after subsequent reboots.
+After successfully validating the fstab file, Mountpoint will be automatically mounted after subsequent reboots

 #### Using EC2 User Data to install and configure Mountpoint

-You can setup Mountpoint as part of new instance launches by including a user data script to install Mountpoint and configure the fstab file.
+You can set up Mountpoint as part of new instance launches by including a user data script to install Mountpoint and configure the fstab file.

-#### Example user data script (tested on AL2023)
+Example user data script (tested on AL2023).
+This will only work for x86 systems.

 ```
 #!/bin/bash -e